soundpress/RulesOfNYC/docs/c30/index.rst

 Regularly receives payment.
 An institution, club or place of accommodation "regularly receives payment for dues, fees, use of space, facilities, services, meals or beverages directly or indirectly from or on behalf of nonmembers for the furtherance of trade or business" if it receives as many such payments during the course of a year as the number of weeks any part of which the institution, club or place of accommodation is available for use by members or non members per year.

+Sex.
+“Sex” is a combination of several characteristics, including but not limited to, chromosomes, hormones, internal and external reproductive organs, facial hair, vocal pitch, development of breasts, and gender identity.

 Statement.
 "Statement," when used in connection with criminal history, refers to any communications made, orally or in writing, to a person for the purpose of obtaining criminal history, including, without limitation, stating that a background check is required for a position.

 Stop Credit Discrimination in Employment Act.
 “Stop Credit Discrimination in Employment Act” refers to Local Law No. 37 of 2015, codified in Sections 8-102(29) and 8-107(9)(d), (24) of the administrative code of the City of New York.